chmaha/RCverb/README.md

 cd RCverb
 make
 ```
-To also build a VST3 version:
+To build a VST3 version at the same time:
 ```
 make BUILD_VST3=true
 ```